Sign In

 Returning to base.

-If you’re out delivering or collecting something call the coordinator to let them know you’re heading back, there may be something else they need you to do before you return.
+If you’re out delivering or collecting something call the co-ordinator to let them know you’re heading back, there may be something else they need you to do before you return.

 PHRASES EVERY ENTRANT SHOULD BE FAMILIAR WITH.

 • Base camp/Unit base.
-An area near the location where the trucks and trailers are parked.
+An area near location where the trucks and trailers are parked.
 This will be your home.

 • Call sheet.
 The most important document during principal photography.
 You will learn their layout quickly enough as you'll be photocopying the call sheet every day, every week.

 • Call time.
-Different departments and members of the cast have different call times which are all marked on the call sheet.
+Different departments and members of cast have different call times which are all marked on the call sheet.

-• Pre-call time.
-Some departments, depending on the day they have in store, can have a pre-call time for unloading.
+• Pre call time.
+Some departments, depending on the day they have in store, can have a pre call time for unloading.

 • Turnaround.
 A minimum of 11 hours rest period or ‘turnaround’ should be taken between working days.
 If not possible a penalty should be paid.
 Note: not all productions adhere to this rule, it depends on the type of production you are working on and whether the overtime is cheaper than another day shooting.